 - About the Mint

-Special 25-cent circulation coin is the third of five 2011 commemorative coins honouring Canada's legendary nature
+Special 25-cent coin is the last of five commemorative circulation coins honouring Canada's legendary nature

-Special two-dollar circulation coin is the second of five new 2011 commemorative coins to honour our legendary nature
+Special 25-cent coin is the fourth of five commemorative circulation coins honouring Canada's legendary nature

 Exceptional Jubilee collector coins available to mark historical milestone

 The Royal Canadian Mint's is pleased to announce that its popular Canadian Wildlife 99.99% pure one-ounce silver bullion coin series is back, and bigger than ever, with a tribute to the moose: Canada's largest land mammal.
 This latest addition to the Mint's pure silver bullion collection was launched today at the World Money Fair in Berlin, Germany before a premier gathering of the world's mints, distributors and buyers.